 To meet the requirements, you must be pregnant, have an infant or children up to five years old.
 California’s WIC agencies service more than 1.3 million participants monthly.
 If you qualify for SNAP, TANF, you probably qualify for WIC assistance.
 Website

-Medi-Cal is a program that provides health care to low-income families, pregnant woman, children, the disabled and seniors.
+Medi-Cal is a program that provides financial help with health care to low-income families, pregnant woman, children, the disabled and seniors.
 This program is funded by the state and local government.
 This program pays for medical care for both children and adults living in the home.
 Benefits under MediCal include:

 - Emergency services